Semi-Centennial Commission Book of the Pioneers

 Administrative records from the Semi-Centennial Commission, Series 1195, include a "Catalogue of Relics, Souvenirs, and Curios Associated with the Pioneers of Utah" and a record of expenditures for compiling the "Book of the Pioneers."

 Prior to its dissolution in 1898, the commission deposited its records in the archives of the state.
-The twelfth Utah legislature in 1917 designated the State Historical Society of Utah as custodian of all records of historic value.
-The volumes remained with the State Historical Society following removal of the newly independent Utah State Archives in 1969.
-The archives holds a microfilm copy only.
+In 1917 the Utah Legislature designated the Utah State Historical Society as custodian of all records of historic value.
+The volumes remained with the State Historical Society following separation of the Utah State Archives from the Historical Society in 1969.
+In December 2007 the Historical Society, recognizing that the volumes were government records, transferred them to the State Archives.

 This series is classified as Public.